kevinburke/rct/readme.md

 ## Installation

-You need to have Go installed (I use Go 1.4, but it should work with any version).
+You need to have Go installed (I use Go 1.5, but it should work with any version).
 Once you do that, run:

 ```bash
 go get github.com/kevinburke/rct
 ```

-You may or may not need to run `make install` after this.
+Once you've downloaded the source code, run `make install` to ensure all third party dependencies are downloaded.

 Check you have a valid install by running: `make test`.
 You should get output like this: